A full day of work -- and then yoga! -- after a long illness took the sap right outta me. Please accept this post from February of 2012.

 In subtle ways, he changed.
 But it wasn’t until I got into his truck that I realized how much.

 A truck!
 Let us look at this first.
 A truck.
-In a first-tier suburb of Minneapolis, a lovely area with mature trees and sidewalks.
+In Minneapolis, a lovely area with mature trees and sidewalks.
 While the need for a pick-up truck was not clear to me, I played along.

 You want a truck?
 Knock yourself out.

 Where were we going the first time I got into it?
 I tossed my purse in first, climbed up into the cab of the truck, made a remark about the height of the vehicle.
 He smiles proudly and we tear off down the street as I am buckling up.